Rowdy Tellez Player Props: Brewers vs. Reds

-The Milwaukee Brewers and Rowdy Tellez (.353 slugging percentage over his past 10 games, including one homer), battle starting pitcher Graham Ashcraft and the Cincinnati Reds at Great American Ball Park, Saturday at 4:10 PM ET.
+The Milwaukee Brewers, including Rowdy Tellez (.250 slugging percentage in past 10 games, including zero homers), battle starter Ben Lively and the Cincinnati Reds at Great American Ball Park, Sunday at 1:40 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Reds.
+He racked up two hits (going 2-for-5 with an RBI) in his last game against the Reds.

 Rowdy Tellez Game Info & Props vs. the Reds